kimai/kimai/README.md

 > The master branch is always deployable, release tags are only snapshots of the current development version.

 Release versions will be created on a regular base (approx. one release every 4-8 weeks).
-Every code change, whether it's a new feature or a bug fix, will be done on the master branch.
+Every code change, whether it's a new feature or a bugfix, will be done on the master branch.
-Kimai is actively developed in my spare time and I put my effort into the software instead of backporting changes for old versions.
+Kimai is actively developed in my spare time, I put my effort into the software instead of backporting changes.
-The only exception is a critical security issue, which I would fix in the latest stable version as well.

 ## Credits